FelixHo/Cloudslides-Android/README.md

-LivePPT-Android
+Cloudslides-Android
 ==========================
-Android Client for LivePPT
+Android Client for Cloudslides

 Note that:(2013/8/1)